 If requested by the Life Actuarial (A) Task Force, the applying company shall present the non-US tables and non-US mortality improvement factors in relation to the US tables and US mortality improvement factors without infringing any confidential information of the applying company.
 Confidential information may be presented in a Life Actuarial (A) Task Force regulators only meeting.

+Guidance Note: NAIC staff shall consider whether it is appropriate to maintain and/or publish a list of such tables that have been approved.

 Section 9.C.3 Determination of Applicable Industry Basic Tables